nwickel/blog/README.md

 * Why are equations not rendered correctly?

-  --> Jekyll was not rendering the latex math equations coorectly, instead interpreting them as markdown.
+  --> Jekyll was not rendering the LaTeX math equations correctly, instead interpreting them as markdown.
 I fixed this by adding the `default.html` in `_layouts` and adding a line for MathJax in there and by switching the markdown engine to kramdown.
 All math (inline and display) now needs to be